 Some cultures and religions worship many gods.
+They pray to saints.
+They pray to their ancestors.
 Are they wrong?
-Believers in monotheistic religions think so.
+Many believers in monotheistic religions think so.
 What is the common denominator in all these religions?
 It is the belief in the power that is beyond the corporeal realm.
 The belief that there is power beyond this world and that it comes from the spirit world and the universe itself.
 The power of God.

 We are not Gods.
 We need help.

 Be focused when you pray.
 Focus requires internal visualization.
 This clarifies the mind and calms our soul and allows us to pray meaningfully and not just mumble repetitive words.
 Focus gives us clarity.
-Many cultures in their quest for focus have adapted the need for objects, trinkets, mementos, images, emblems, past heroes, leaders and loved ones with charisma and have elevated them to symbols of power to communicate with the gods.
+Many cultures in their quest for focus have adapted the need for objects, trinkets, mementos, images and emblems to communicate with the gods.
+These gods can be past heroes, leaders or loved ones with charisma who have been elevated to become symbols of power.
 Praying with the use of symbols helps the mind to focus, thereby making the prayers personal and meaningful.

 As each symbol enables focus to open the portal to the spirit world for miracles to be performed, the symbol became the perpetual symbol of a god a benefactor or guardian.
 Rituals are performed in honor of this guardian to show him/her gratitude and wish to have this god bestow his/her favor and maybe kindness on the followers or believers.
 The followers look up to the symbol or “entity” for hope.
 Yet the monotheistic believers condemn these people as non-believers or simply as “idol” worshipers for not praying to or worshiping the one true God.
 But, God did not create us to worship him and remember God did not create any religions, men did.